 Pay multiple times per month on heavy-use cards.
 If you funnel daily spend through one rewards card, set mid-cycle payments so the balance never balloons near the limit; this keeps both per-card and aggregate ratios calmer.

 Request a credit-limit increase (CLI).
 Higher limits lower the ratio mechanically if your spending doesn’t change.
-Some issuers do soft-pull CLIs; others may hard-pull — ask first.
-If an issuer cuts a limit, utilization can spike even without new spend; CFPB research shows CLD (credit-limit decrease) events raise utilization across affected consumers, so monitor notices closely.
+Some issuers do soft-pull CLIs; others may use a hard pull — ask first.
+If an issuer cuts a limit, utilization can spike even without new spend, so watch for credit-line decrease notices in your mail or app.

 Spread balances.
 If one card is 80% used and others are near zero, moving part of the balance (responsibly) so no single card is high can help per-card scoring — though avoid creating many small balances if you’re preparing for a manual underwrite.